Keio University

 Faculty of Letters Professor

-This book is the first Japanese translation of "Formosa," a work known as a curious book.
+This book is the first Japanese translation of "Formosa," known as a curious and eccentric work.
 The original was published in London in 1704.
-As the subtitle indicates, the main content is the "geographical history of Taiwan and Japan," but it is, of course, not a record of field research by the author Psalmanazar (a pseudonym).
-Psalmanazar gathered information about Taiwan and Japan circulating in Europe at the time to elaborately construct a country called "Formosa," and then falsely claimed that he was born and raised there before eventually traveling to Europe and converting to the Church of England.
-Since the facts that he was from southern France, wandered across Europe, converted to the Church of England, and appeared in London are considered biographical facts, the account of his conversion in the latter half of the book could be described as autobiographical.
-This curious book took London and Europe by storm in the early 18th century.
-The Royal Society, with Newton as its president, invited him to hold a dissertation hearing, where figures such as Edmond Halley, the discoverer of Halley's Comet, questioned his authenticity as a Formosan, but his deceptive skills only became more refined.
-Psalmanazar even nonchalantly lectured on a language called "Formosan" at Oxford University.
+As the subtitle suggests, the main content is the "geographical history of Taiwan and Japan," but it is certainly not a record of field research by the author, Psalmanazar (a pseudonym).
+Psalmanazar gathered information about Taiwan and Japan circulating in Europe at the time to elaborately construct a country called "Formosa," and then falsely claimed that he was born and raised there before traveling to Europe and converting to the Anglican Church.
+Since the facts of his biography suggest he was from southern France and traveled across Europe before appearing in London as a convert to the Anglican Church, the trajectory of his conversion seen in the second half of this book could be called autobiographical.
+Such a curious book took London and Europe by storm in the early 18th century.
+The Royal Society, with Newton as its president, invited him to a dissertation hearing, where Edmond Halley, the discoverer of Halley's Comet, and others questioned his authenticity as a Formosan, but his trickery only grew more refined.
+Psalmanazar even calmly taught a language called "Formosan" at Oxford University.

-Although this book is full of such fiction, it is, of course, impossible to dismiss everything as a "tall tale."
-The information about Formosa gathered by Psalmanazar is itself a mixture of truth and falsehood, and the doctrinal disputes regarding his conversion are quite vivid as expressions of his frank opinions.
-In Formosa, an emperor was once assassinated; when an Englishman says, "I simply cannot believe such a cruel thing," Psalmanazar scoffs, "It is the same in your country," referring to the execution of Charles I—a moment where readers might find themselves applauding him instead.
-Published at a time when works from the dawn of the modern novel, such as "Robinson Crusoe" and "Gulliver's Travels," were appearing one after another, this book brings to light the delicate boundary between fact and fiction, and between what is perceived as fact and human imagination/creativity.
-The reality of this book, which is both a curious work and a forgery, shines precisely on that boundary line, and it is this that continues to fascinate modern readers.
+Although this book is full of such fiction, it is, of course, impossible to dismiss everything as a "made-up story."
+The information about Formosa gathered by Psalmanazar is itself a mixture of truth and falsehood, and the doctrinal disputes surrounding his conversion are rather vivid as frank expressions of his opinions.
+When an Englishman says that an emperor was once assassinated in Formosa and that "such cruelty is utterly unbelievable," Psalmanazar retorts by mentioning the execution of Charles I, saying, "It is the same in your country," and the reader might find themselves applauding him.
+Published amidst the emergence of early modern novels such as "Robinson Crusoe" and "Gulliver's Travels," this book highlights the subtle boundary between fact and fiction, between what is believed to be fact and human imagination/creativity.
+The reality of this book, which is both a curious work and a forgery, shines precisely on that boundary line, and that is what fascinates modern readers as well.

 Heibonsha Library